-The nucleus of Nightblade was formed in 2010, consisting of Mark Crosby, Dave Parish and Bill Fitzsimmons.
-After a stuttering start with various drummers, Richard Jones was finally chosen.
+The nucleus of Nightblade was formed in 2010, consisting of Mark Crosby, Dave Parish and Bill Fitzsimmons, with Richard Jones completing the line-up on drums.

-This much-anticipated album was released in 2013, with Richard Jones being replaced by Rich Lawley on drums.
+This much-anticipated album was released in 2013, Richard Jones departed and was replaced by Rich Lawley on drums.

-The album was very well received both in the UK and internationally, scoring an average of 8 or 9 out of ten.
-Powerplay magazine described the album as “excellent” and were “just short of awarding it the full set of stars.”
+The album was very well received both in the UK and internationally, scoring an average of 8 or 9 out of ten in review articles.
+Powerplay magazine described the album as “excellent” and were “only just short of awarding it the full set of stars.”

 It got the same reaction and score in Japan’s largest rock magazine Burn.